gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 1. What Works

+- **Landing Page Implementation**:
+  - Attractive landing page with cosmic-themed hero section using animated SVG background
+  - Feature cards highlighting key capabilities of the application
+  - AI integration showcase section with illustration
+  - Clear call-to-action elements guiding users to chart generation
+  - Responsive design that works well on mobile and desktop

+- **UI Enhancements**:
+  - Gradient backgrounds for header and hero sections
+  - Improved navigation with Home and Generate Chart options
+  - Interactive elements with hover effects and transitions
+  - Consistent styling with purple-to-blue gradient theme
+  - Proper mobile responsiveness with appropriate adjustments

 - **LLM Integration with Markdown Formatting**:
   - Successful Gemini API integration for chart interpretations
   - Markdown-to-HTML conversion for beautifully formatted interpretations